 - The cost of pre-op and post-op prescription eye drops, as well as medications.

 - Whether your dog has developed a cataract in one, or both, eyes.
-If your dog has cataracts in both, the ophthalmologist will discuss if it's best to treat both.
-Cost differs if you are treating one eye at a time.
+If your dog has cataracts in both, the ophthalmologist will discuss if it’s best to treat both.
+The cost differs if you are treating one eye at a time.

 - The cost of lab work.
 This depends on the dogs, and which tests are needed.

 - In canine cataract surgery, artificial lens implants replace the clouded lens.
 This is how cataract surgery is performed on humans!
 The artificial lens, or IOL, allows your dog to have restored vision.
 Thanks to the IOL, they will see sharp images at close range once more.
 This cost changes depending on if your dog needs an IOL in one or both eyes.

 - How your dog heals.
 There are very few complications associated with cataract surgery.
 This is the same for canine cataract surgery.
 If your dog does develop complications, extra visits may be required.

 It may seem odd to think about cataract surgery for dogs, but they are family.
 If you’ve had cataracts, you understand why removing them is the best option.
 This includes dogs!
 As we grow older, even our eyes change.

 Cataract surgery doesn’t have to be scary.
 If you need to take care of your cataracts, contact Omaha Eye & Laser Institute in Lincoln and Omaha, NE!
 We can’t treat canine cataracts, but we can help you get your sight back!